Lemonade Insurance is a digital insurance company that offers renters, car, pet-, and homeowners insurance.

 What Does Lemonade Insurance Cover?

-For now, Lemonade only covers renters, pet-, and homeowners insurance.
+For now, Lemonade covers renters, car, pet-, and homeowners insurance.
 As for now, no other insurance policies are to be introduced.

 Currently, Lemonade focuses on expanding its product from 22 US states to over 50 in 2019.
-Furthermore, the company recently expanded into Europe with its launch in Germany.
+Furthermore, the company has expanded into other countries such as Germany (2019) or France (2020).

 A Quick History Of Lemonade Insurance